-I understand that being in the moment is a powerful way to live.
+It's been said that being in the moment is a powerful way to live.
 It keeps us present and centered.
 However, reliving warm tender memories can often be comforting.
 Not so much as a wish for reliving the past but as a reaffirmation to how we arrived at the present.

-In any event, recently while exploring a flea market I purchased a box filled with about a thousand memories from someone’s life that had been discarded.
+Once while exploring a flea market I purchased a box filled with about a thousand memories from someone’s life that had been discarded.
 These were significant moments for the people in the pictures.
 Weddings, holidays, births, vacations, graduations, etc. Cost me ten bucks.

 PS - What do you suppose will happen to all those selfies on your phones when you are gone?